 Introduction to Henry Ford Museum

 The Henry Ford Museum is a remarkable treasure of American culture.
-The museum opened its doors in 1929 in the Detroit suburb of Dearborn, Michigan.
-It is divided into two sections: The Indoor Henry Ford Museum of American Innovation and the open-air Greenfield Village, which houses several restored old buildings such as Thomas Edison’s research lab and the Wright Brothers’ airplane workshop.
-All the exhibits and items displayed here are placed in different rooms.
+The museum opened in 1929 in the Detroit suburb of Dearborn, Michigan.
+The Henry Ford Museum of American Innovation is divided into the Indoor section and the open-air Greenfield Village.
+All the exhibits and items displayed in the museum are arranged in different rooms.
+The Greenfield Village houses several restored old buildings, including Thomas Edison’s research lab and the Wright Brothers’ airplane workshop.
 Each show has a detailed description given by the museum guides.

 History of Henry Ford Museum